 Of course, you may not need to do hands-on surveying.
 You may already have done this or you may be able to have a discussion with your front-line programming staff and query them with the questions.
 Whatever your approach, take some time and summarize what you know.

 There are other ways of getting at a deeper understanding of your customers.
 You can go to sources of information already available at your fingertips on the web, at your local chamber of commerce, and through other such sources including census.gov and sba.gov.
-And you can talk to those best of the best agencies in your field to find out what they know.
+Moreover, you can talk to those best of the best agencies in your field to find out what they know.

 You can observe things.
 Take opening a restaurant for instance.
 You don’t launch a restaurant just anywhere.
 You look for the volume of people who ordinarily will walk by your location especially at the times of day when you plan to be open.
 You look at the other business nearby and visit with the proprietors about how well they are doing.
 You are especially interested in whether there are any other restaurants nearby, what they charge, their menus, and the quality of the food.
-And if there are no other restaurants nearby, find out why because this may mean something about your probabilities for success.
+In addition, if there are no other restaurants nearby, find out why because this may mean something about your probabilities for success.

 It is important to conduct thorough research with your customers to develop a better understanding of your target market.
 Moving past the direct conservations you had with your customers earlier, you will likely want to conduct focus groups, survey research, and test marketing.
 A focus group typically works this way: